StevenNguyenCyber/Cybersecurity-Projects/README.md

 - On Greenbone, go to Configuration > Targets.

-- Create a new target, give it a name then on 'Host' next 'Manual', enter the Metaploitable's IP address.
+- Create a new target, give it a name then on 'Host' next to where 'Manual' is located, enter the Metaploitable's IP address.

 ![IMG](https://raw.githubusercontent.com/StevenNguyenCyber/Images/main/targeting%20meta.PNG?token=GHSAT0AAAAAACTJL6TNVSSM3GBJXPHD7ZM6ZTOOLVQ)